Skip to main content

 • “Explosions, cannon fire, and dynamic weather effects create an immersive battlefield atmosphere.”

-• “If you can get over the initial dated atmosphere, the game seems to have potential.”
+• “If you can get over the initial dated atmosphere the game has, it seems to have potential.”

 • “Alright game, but the atmosphere and fun are severely ruined by the frustrating attempt at making rules.”